jedevc/fyp-report/report.md

-This has enormous implications in how we can traverse the graph, easily allowing defining complex operations such as structural traversals and structural maps using recursion and first order functions.
+This has enormous implications in how we can traverse the graph, easily allowing defining complex operations such as structural traversals and structural maps using recursion and first-order functions.
 This introduced complexity allows performing more complex operations such as interpretation, described **later**.